TritonDataCenter/rfd/rfd/0005/README.md

    /*
     * This will be sent by the listener to the change feed route *
-    * {string} listener-id    - UUID of the listener / zone
+    * {string} instance       - UUID of the listener / zone
-    * {string} listener-alias - Friendly name of the listener (e.g. TCNS)
+    * {string} service        - Friendly name of the listening service
+    *                           (e.g. TCNS)
-    * {string} change-kind    - Tuple expressing what types to listen for */
+    * {Object} change-kind    - Object expressing what resource and
+    *                           sub-resources to listen for.
+    */
    {
-       "listener-id": "de1aac97-6f85-4ba9-b51e-514f48a6a46c",
+       "instance": "de1aac97-6f85-4ba9-b51e-514f48a6a46c",
-       "listener-alias": "tcns",
+       "service": "tcns",
-       "change-kind": "vm::*"
+       "change-kind": {
+            "resource": "vm",
+            "sub-resources": ["nic", "alias"]
+       }
    }
    ```